Australia Declares State Of Disaster As Bushfires Rage

 "And it sends one clear message: if you have been told to leave, go."

-Three people, including a child, were missing inside one of the state's most dangerous fire grounds.
+Three people missing inside one of the state's most dangerous fir grounds had been found, Allan said.

-Although conditions had eased on Saturday morning, more than 30 separate bushfires were still burning.
+Emergency Management Commissioner Tim Wiebusch said at least 130 structures had been destroyed across the state, a figure that includes houses, sheds and other buildings.

+"We've seen significant livestock, cropping land and vineyards that have also been impacted or destroyed," he told reporters.

+"Importantly, many of these major fires will continue to burn for days, if not weeks.

+"We are expecting more fires today as a result of lightning that occurred throughout yesterday afternoon and overnight."

-The worst fires have largely been confined to sparsely populated rural areas where towns might number a few hundred people.
+The worst blazes have largely been confined to sparsely populated rural areas where towns might number a few hundred people.

 Photos taken this week showed the night sky glowing orange as the fire near Longwood ripped through bushland.

 "There were embers falling everywhere.
-It was terrifying," cattle farmer Scott Purcell told ABC.
+It was terrifying," cattle farmer Scott Purcell told national broadcaster ABC.

 Another bushfire near the small town of Walwa crackled with lightning as it radiated enough heat to form a localised thunderstorm, fire authorities said.